 These are best suited for native hay and pasture land.
 The degraded soils under cultivation and seeded to grain are indicated by short crops and reduced yields.
 These soils are low in organic matter and available plant nutrients and are benefitted by applications of manure and commercial fertilizers and the growth of grasses and legumes.
 The stony soils are restricted to areas of Newdale modified phase and within these areas surface stoniness is variable.
 Where the soils are too stony for cultivation, the land is best suited for native hay and pasture.
 Thus it may be seen that the agricultural value of Newdale soils varies from high to very low and the value of any individual parce1 of land is largely dependent on the local topography which governs the distribution of the various soil associates.
 For this reason, the Newdale broadly rolling phase with its characteristic long gentle slopes, together with certain portions of the undulating phase where the intervening sloughs and potholes are at a minimum, constitute the best agricultural land in the Newdale association.
-These soils are highly fertile and very productive, but the same topographical features most conducive to loss of this fertility through soil erosion.
+These soils are highly fertile and very productive, but the same topographical features which are responsible for the high percentage of well-drained, fertile soils are also those features most conducive to loss of this fertility through soil erosion.
 Therefore, judicious management of these soils is of paramount importance.